miltoncamacho/datalad-training/docs/tutorial.rst

          :align: center

       f.
-Similarly to what was node for GitLab, you will safely store this access key, but don’t worry if you lose it, you can create a new one a remove the previously created one at any moment.
+Similarly to what was done for GitLab, you will safely store this access key, but don’t worry if you lose it, you can create a new one a remove the previously created one at any moment.

       .. image:: img/create_access_key_minio_store.png
          :alt: Create Access Key MinIO Store